 - On the Label tab, for Unique Designation, replace the text with CHAPLIN.

 - Click Add to Map and create an axis of advance from the U.S. 328th Infantry Regiment to OBJ HILL 223.

 - Close the Military Symbol Editor pane.

 - Save the project.

 You downloaded a layer package containing a military overlay showing the battle frontline, trenches, and other strategic installations.
 You then used the Military Symbol Editor to create six military symbols and drew attack advances for the U.S. Eighty-Second Infantry Division's attack in the Meuse-Argonne Offensive.
-Next, you'll use the Military Analyst extension geospatial tools to further analyze the battle.
+Next, you will use the Military Analyst extension geospatial tools to further analyze the battle.
 Additionally, watch a Military Symbol Editor overview.

 Determine distance and direction

 Previously, you created the military symbols needed to prepare the battlefield.
-Next, you'll use the Distance and Direction tool to illustrate how tanks and artillery could support the U.S. 328th Infantry Regiment during its attack toward OBJ HILL 223.
-First, you'll create range rings revealing whether the U.S. 344th Tank Battalion could keep up with the attacking infantry.
-Then, you'll use rings to determine whether the 75-mm guns of the U.S. 321st Artillery Regiment could bombard the objective.
+Next, you will use the Distance and Direction tool to illustrate how tanks and artillery could support the U.S. 328th Infantry Regiment during its attack toward OBJ HILL 223.
+First, you will create range rings revealing whether the U.S. 344th Tank Battalion could keep up with the attacking infantry.
+Then, you will use rings to determine whether the 75-mm guns of the U.S. 321st Artillery Regiment could bombard the objective.